Canada Ski Holidays

 There is nothing like the silent swish of a sled through alpine forests, the crisp air misted by the breath of half a dozen eager huskies.
 Choose your dog sledding experience, from an hour to a full day.
 Curl up in the rug-lined sled and watch the mountain peaks slide by, or take control and mush your own dog team.
 With breaks for hot chocolate and cuddles with the pups at the end, it'll be an unforgettable adventure.

-Heli skiing is an option in Canada.
-But, for the less experienced or for those who simply appreciate scenic splendour, a heli flightseeing tour is one of the most brilliant activities you can enjoy in Canada's mountains.
+Heli-skiing is an option in Canada.
+But, for the less experienced or for those who simply appreciate scenic splendour, a helicopter flightseeing tour is one of the most brilliant activities you can enjoy in Canada's mountains.
 The thrill as the blades whir faster and you first lift off the ground is like no other.
 From up high, the views of Canada's innumerable peaks, lakes and glaciers are just mind-blowing.

 Much of Canada is close to Arctic Circle and under the auroral oval, making it one of the best countries in the world to see the Northern Lights.
 It's possible to spot the lights in the Rockies, so if you're skiing in Banff or Jasper National Parks, make time for the aurora.
 Join a tour or drive yourself somewhere without light pollution between 11pm and 3am.
 Apps can give you a notification when activity is likely.